Palisade Head at Tettegouche State Park: A Scenic Drive You Won’t Forget

 If you want to do some more climbing in the area, you need to check out the rest of Tettegouche State Park, or the Superior Hiking Trail.

 Check out my full review of Hiking at Tettegouche State Park.
-It’s absolutely stunning there, so if you have time, I highly recommend it.
+It’s stunning there, so if you have time, I highly recommend it.

 Can I climb Palisade Head?